3 Different Types of a Crossover Turn

 1.)
 The Backstroke Flipturn Modification:

-As I stated above this is the type of turn I’ve been teaching this type the most.
-This was actually the style I was taught during the end of my swimming career and physically, made the most sense for my body to do.
+As I stated above, this is the type of turn I’ve been teaching the most.
+This was actually the style I was taught at the end of my swimming career, and physically, it made the most sense for my body to do.

 To perform this type of turn, you have swimmers come into the wall – hitting the wall with their top arm and crossing it over their body.
-The goal is to have a deep touch on the wall with their hips still angling up, so technically they’re still on their back.
-From there, swimmers get their final change for air before they roll AWAY from their open armpit to their stomach and push off.
+The goal is to have a deep touch on the wall with their hips still angling up, so technically, they’re still on their back.
+From there, swimmers get their final air change before rolling AWAY from their open armpit to their stomach and pushing off.

 Backstroke Flipturn Example: